Deonatan/Portfolio-Optimization/README.md

 Folder for machine learning models, technical analysis, and sentiment analysis

 ### Strategies
-Folder for VaR calculation and Portfolio Optimization
+Folder for VaR calculation and Portfolio Optimizatio